 - Stem cell banking.
 As of 2017, the Regenerative Medicine Biotrust includes quality-assured mesenchymal stem cells or iPS cells from more than 400 patients.
 The Biotrust tracks samples to ensure patient privacy.
 Samples are kept in redundant and secured liquid nitrogen storage.

 - Distribution and training.
-Under monitoring and regulation by the Center for Regenerative Medicine Biotrust Oversight Committee, the Mayo Clinic Institutional Review Board (IRB) and the Biospecimens Subcommittee, the Regenerative Medicine Biotrust maintains an enterprise-wide cell listing to facilitate collaboration.
+Under monitoring and regulation by the Center for Regenerative Medicine Biotrust Oversight Committee, the Mayo Clinic Institutional Review Board (IRB) and the Biospecimens Subcommittee, the Regenerative Medicine Biotrust maintains a cell listing that spans the Mayo Clinic enterprise to facilitate collaboration.
 Faculty and staff provide training in iPS cell laboratory practices and differentiation protocols.